maljazaery/azure-ai-search-batch-indexer/README.md

-# Azure Document Intelligence Parser - Batch Processing Using Multiple Endpoints
+# Azure Document Parser and indexer - Batch Processing Using Multiple Endpoints
-This script is designed to batch process documents using Azure Document Intelligence Service.
-It transforms unstructured text into a **structured markdown** format, which facilitates the identification of section breakpoints, as well as, generating a better text represetaions for table data.
+This script is designed to batch process documents using Azure Document Intelligence Service and ingest them into Azure AI search index.

+It transforms doc unstructured text into a **structured markdown** format, which facilitates the identification of section breakpoints, as well as, generating a better text represetaions for table data.
 This is particularly useful in the development of RAG AI application.
+Then index them into Azure search service.

 ## Requirements
 - Azure AI Document Intelligence resources in one of the 3 preview regions: **East US**, **West US2**, **West Europe** - follow [this document](https://learn.microsoft.com/azure/ai-services/document-intelligence/create-document-intelligence-resource?view=doc-intel-4.0.0) to create one if you don't have.
+- Azure AI Search rescource